OSINT for Law Enforcement

 Enhanced Open Source Intelligence with public & private records

 Open Source Intelligence, or OSINT, involves gathering and analyzing publicly available information in order to better understand people.
-Law enforcement agencies, private investigators, financial services, and more can all use OSINT to get information about individuals for actionable intelligence and investigations.
-Whether you’re looking to manage your vendor risk assessment or you’re trying to get more information about a person of interest, OSINT can help.
-Here’s how a public and private records database can make it easier for you to access OSINT.
+Law enforcement agencies, private investigators, financial services, intelligence analysts, and more can all use OSINT to get information about individuals.
+If you’re looking to conduct vendor risk assessment or get information about a person of interest, OSINT can help.
+Here’s how a public and private records database can make it easier for you to access Open Source Intelligence.

 Streamline OSINT investigations with public records

-- Although information that is OSINT is technically public, it can be difficult to find — especially if you need information from the past or the records change frequently.
+- Although information that is OSINT is technically public, it can be difficult to find.

 - Getting open-source information requires that you have the tools necessary to quickly uncover that information.

-- With a public records search engine, you’ll be able to get up-to-date information from public sources as well as records from the past.
+- With a public records search engine, you can get up-to-date data as well as records from the past.

 OSINT techniques for social media